Coastal Flooding (Edexcel IGCSE Geography)

 Revision Note

-Causes of Coastal Flooding
+Causes of coastal flooding

-Coastal flooding results from a number of factors:
+Coastal flooding results from several factors:

 Storm tides - occur when there is a combination of high tide and low-pressure storm

-Tsunamis - large sea waves due to underwater earthquakes.
 The closer to the coast, the bigger the impact

 King tides